Py4Phy/PHY432/modules/MC/mcmc.md

 * calculation of the energy difference
 * implementation of the acceptance step using random numbers with rejection sampling

-The the Metropolis algorithm can be viewed as a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) generator that reproduces the correct Boltzmann distribution.
+The Metropolis algorithm can be viewed as a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) generator that reproduces the correct Boltzmann distribution.